-After firing my snowplow driver, I went out and bought a blower – and have been struggling with it ever since.
-I am not sure my snow blower really wants to be what it is.
+After firing my snowplow driver, I bought a blower and have been struggling with it ever since.
+I doubt the blower really wants to be what it is.
 Its heart seems to be elsewhere.

 Stan appeared skeptical, so I expounded on my theory.

 You see, things like snow blowers are made from generic parts.
 The engine could just as easily go into a lawn-mower or even a go-cart.
 The same goes for the wheels.
-It is only when all of these parts come together that the machine realizes what it has become – and perhaps that is when my blower got depressed.
-Maybe it really wanted to be something else.
-Something that does not spend the joyous months of summer locked away in a dank shed and only allowed out in the lonely depths of winter.
+It is only when all of these parts come together that the machine realizes what it has become – and perhaps that is when my blower went bad.

 “So what’s the prognosis,” I asked, “is it depressed or maybe caught up in some forbidden desire?”